Code4Community/parrot-island/README.md

 # Parrot Island
-A game designed to help teach middle/high schoolers the fundamentals of programming Built with Phaser 3 + JS by the [Code4Community](http://c4cosu.com) club at Ohio State
+A game designed to help teach middle/high schoolers the fundamentals of programming<br>
+Built with Phaser 3 + JS by the [Code4Community](http://c4cosu.com) club at Ohio State

 This project uses the [Phaser 3 Project